charles-maheu/Argyll---developement/Robot gripper/Readme.md

 - FPV Camera
 - The accessories that come with the servos

-*The exact parts and material used are mentionned in the assembly instructions document, replacements can be made but I cannot garantee that it will work*
+*The exact parts and material used are mentioned in the assembly instructions document, replacements can be made but I cannot guarantee that it will work*

-##4.
-SolidWorks setup
+## 4. SolidWorks setup

 The pieces were made in SolidWorks 2019, you must have this version or more recent for the .SLDASM and .SLDPRT files to be compatible.

 Before opening the CAD assembly in SolidWorks, you must change some settings so that SolidWorks does not open the default rack and pinion parts.
 To do so, uncheck the box "Make this folder the default search location for Toolbox components" in the *Hole Wizard/Toolbox* section of the settings.
 For more help, see ([ref.](https://forum.solidworks.com/thread/78786)).

-##5.
-Help
+## 5. Help

-The SolidWorks assembly is in the CAD folder in this github repository if the assembly instructions aren't clear enough
+The SolidWorks assembly is in the CAD folder in this github repository if the assembly instructions are not clear enough